chrisguest75/mongo_examples/06_dash/README.md

 * Script to automatically run the queries and write files.
 * Add an index with a few different dashboards.
-* Add a date split to the heatmap.
+* Add a month select split to the heatmap.

 * data has to be faked.
 * use tables, heatmaps, filters..